santolucito/santolucito.github.io/ggu/cs102/index.md

 - Make a version for two humans to play together.
 - Anything else you think is cool

+To submit, [upload your code to github](https://help.github.com/articles/create-a-repo/) by making a new repository.
+You will only submit a link on the lms.

 <hr>
 ## 4/25